Fadel-Rammal/on-screen-color-picker/README.md

 ### Installation Commands:

-You need to install python first then:
+You need to install python first then download required libraries using cmd:

 1-Pillow (PIL):